marcusschiesser/vectorstores/README.md

 Context engineering made easy: Vectorstores provides a unified interface for connecting data to your AI application.
 It supports ingestion of data from various sources, loading it into vector databases and querying it later on.

-It plays nicely with existing AI frameworks like Vercel AI SDK, see the [Vercel integration guide](https://www.vectorstores.org/integration/vercel) for more details.
+It plays nicely with existing AI frameworks like Vercel AI SDK, see the [Vercel integration guide](https://vectorstores.org/integration/vercel/) for more details.

-It's a based on a fork of [LLamaIndexTS](https://github.com/run-llama/LlamaIndexTS), so you can use it as a drop-in replacement for LLamaIndexTS in your existing projects.
-Compared to LLamaIndexTS, vectorstores is more lightweight as it just focuses on vector databases and provides a unified interface for working with them.
+It's based on a fork of [LLamaIndexTS](https://github.com/run-llama/LlamaIndexTS), so you can use it as a drop-in replacement for LLamaIndexTS in your existing projects.
+Compared to LamaIndexTS, vectorstores is more lightweight as it just focuses on vector databases and provides a unified interface for working with them.

 ## Compatibility